pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 {% include diagram.html data=page.img_inventor_curve %}

 You choose the _size of the circle_ by setting the radius.
 A big value means a big circle with a wide turn.
 A small value is a tight turn.
-The value cannot be zero.
-To turn in place, just use the simpler _turn_ method we used earlier.
-Choose
-a positive radius value to drive along a circle on the robot's right.
-Choose a negative radius for a circle on the left, as shown below.

-Next, choose how far you want to drive along the circle.
-Choose a positive value for forwards along your chosen circle.
-Choose negative for reverse.
-You can specify how far to drive using either an angle or distance, whichever is more convenient for your program.
+Next, choose how far you want to drive along the circle, specified as an angle.
+The diagram shows which values should be positive or negative to make the intended curve.

 To practice making curves, create the following program that makes your robot drive in an oval and stop where it started.